iagouvea07/znuny/README.md

 As Open Source contributor, I did my first kubernetes model for Znuny using Helm Charts.

+The Znuny version used for this repository is 7.0.19

 With this repository, you should able to deploy this application using

 - docker compose